What will campus life be like?

 Will there be counseling services available for students?

-Yes, there will be counseling services available.
-Due to the COVID-19 pandemic and the importance in counseling encounters of being able to communicate without masks, the Counseling Center will deliver services remotely as the year begins, as they have since March.
+Yes, there are counseling services available.
+Due to the COVID-19 pandemic and the importance in counseling encounters of being able to communicate without masks, the Counseling Center delivers services remotely, as they have since March.
 Once conditions make it possible to meet in the office, the Counseling Center will return to in-person services.
-There will be staff present at the Eppler-Wolff Counseling Center during the academic year for any instances where a face to face meeting is warranted.
+There will be staff present at the Eppler-Wolff Counseling Center during the academic year for any instances where a face-to-face meeting is warranted.

 Will students be able to volunteer off campus in the community?